stephengold/Georg/README.md

-The Shapes Project provides a set of procedurally generated textures for use in grahical user interfaces (GUIs).
+The Shapes Project provides a set of procedurally generated textures for use in graphical user interfaces (GUIs).

 Complete source code (in Java) is provided under [a BSD license][license].